If World War I was a war defined by immobility, stasis, and defense,

 Despite the British invention of the tank, by the onset of WWII, it was the Germans who were more adept at using their ‘panzers’.
 Germany integrated their tanks into the blitzkreig tactics in May and June 1940, using the speed and armor of the tanks to smash through the French defenses in their rapid advancement on Paris.

 Tanks were capable of covering large amounts of ground each day, meaning that the Germans could smash through the French lines and force them into a near-constant retreat.
-The French were simply unable to mass their defences to meet the German onslaught.
+The French were simply unable to mass their defenses to meet the German onslaught.

 In North Africa, tanks were a key feature of desert warfare.
 The British initially deployed tanks such as Crusaders, Valentines, and Matilda models, all of which were lightweight, and designed to move quickly through the sand.
 However, this light armor made them more vulnerable to breaking down.
 Post-1942, the British army benefited greatly from the use of American-made Grant and Sherman-class tanks.